jenmcgrath01/SelfControlDemo/README.md

    * node registerUser.js
    * node server.js

-   Then start the mongodb for the api:
-   * mongod
-   * or mongod --config /usr/local/etc/mongod.conf
-   * this section pretty well is terrible...maybe if I get around to remembering why we have mongo in the firs tplace, I will udpate.
-In the mean time , you're on your own with mongo

-   Then start the api server from sc-api
-   * node server.js OR
-   * npm run start

 Go to https://localhost:8000 on localbrowser to interact with the app.

-Go to https://localhost:3000/users or https://localhost:3000/license to interact with API (there are collections in Postman to test functionality of the API)

 Teardown scripts (stop.sh and teardown.sh) are in the basic-network folder.

-Get vscode to say I'm jen not lilac